 Transitioning from Health FSA to HSA

-When transitioning your employees from a traditional medical plan to a qualified HDHP paired with an HSA, there are some HSA rules to be aware of, specifically related to Health FSAs.
-Though this transition can be done, it can get tricky especially if the plan years for your other benefits and your Health FSA don’t match.
-Before an employee can contribute to the new HSA, the employee must:
+When transitioning your employees from a traditional medical plan to a qualified HDHP paired with an HSA, there are some rules specifically related to HCFSAs.
+Though this transition can be done, it can get tricky—especially if the plan year for your other benefits doesn’t match your HCFSA.

-If your employer contributions are scheduled to be distributed before your Health FSA plan year or Grace Period ends, there is potential for an employee to miss out on employer contributions for this first plan year.
+If your employer contributions are scheduled to be contributed before your HCFSA plan year or grace period ends, there is potential for an employee to miss out on employer contributions for this first plan year.
 It’s important that your employees understand this when transitioning so they are not disappointed or reliant upon the employer contribution.

-Limitations on HRA and Health FSA Participation
+Limitations on HRA and HCFSA Participation

-Under HSA rules, a family or individual cannot contribute to an HSA while covered by either a traditional, general purpose HRA or a Health FSA.
-This rule applies whether the individual is the participant in the Health FSA or HRA, or simply someone whose expenses can be reimbursed by a spouse’s HRA or HCFSA.
+Under HSA rules, a family or individual cannot contribute to an HSA while covered by either a traditional, general purpose HRA or an HCFSA.
+This rule applies whether the individual is the participant in the HCFSA or HRA, or simply someone whose expenses can be reimbursed by a spouse’s HRA or HCFSA.

-To assist with medical savings in this situation, this couple could elect a LPHFSA or Limited Purpose Health Reimbursement Arrangement (LPHRA) to contribute pre-tax dollars available for expenses that don’t interfere with the HSA contribution restrictions.
-For example, the American Fidelity LPHFSA only reimburses for qualified vision and dental expenses.
-For a Limited Purpose HRA, you, as the employer, can designate which expenses are qualified, as long as they do not interfere with HSA contribution restrictions.
+To assist with medical savings in this situation, this couple could elect an LPFSA to which they could contribute pre-tax dollars for expenses that don’t interfere with the HSA contribution restrictions.
+For example, the American Fidelity LPFSA only reimburses for eligible vision and dental expenses.
+You could also use a Limited Purpose HRA, and you can designate which expenses are eligible—as long as they do not interfere with HSA contribution restrictions.

 Understanding the Rules

 Most employers understandably struggle with these HSA rules, as it can be overwhelming to try and understand how someone may be out of compliance.
-The best way to prevent rule issues is to educate both employees and your HR department on these specific situations.
+The best way to prevent issues is to educate both employees and your HR department in these specific situations.